Differentially Private Bilevel Optimization: Introduction

 On the downside, as we will show, first-order bilevel techniques can lead to major privacy violations.
 Intuitively, this is due to possibly private information leaking between the inner and outer objectives, since $\nabla F(\bx)$ itself depends on $\by^*(\bx)$ (as seen in \eqref{eq: hypergradient 2nd order}).
 In fact, we show in Section~\ref{sec: leak} that even a single hypergradient computation can completely break privacy, even when the upper-level objective does not depend on the data at all.

-The only prior method we are aware of for DP bilevel optimization was recently proposed by \citet{chen2024locally}, which falls short in two main aspects.
+The only prior method we are aware of for DP BO was proposed by \citet{chen2024locally}, which falls short in two main aspects.
 First, their algorithm only provides \emph{some} privacy guarantee which cannot be controlled by the user.
 Moreover, it requires evaluating and inverting Hessians at each step, namely it is not first-order, which limits scalability; see Section~\ref{sec: related} for further discussion.